-Opera includes Armando L’Assedio di Calais and Little Ray Dust Child (English Touring Opera), Moralès Carmen (Mid Wales Opera), Escamillo (St Magnus Festival/Perfect Pitch Opera/Winterbourne Opera), Pluto Orpheus in the Underworld (Scottish Opera/Opera Danube), Eisenstein Die Fledermaus (Opera Up Close) and Count Le Nozze di Figaro and Papageno for Opera’r Ddriag.
+Opera includes Sharpless (Les Heures Musicales d’Aujols), L’Assedio di Calais, Little Ray Dust Child and Major Murgatroyd Patience (English Touring Opera), Moralès Carmen (Mid Wales Opera), Escamillo (St Magnus Festival/Perfect Pitch Opera/Winterbourne Opera), Pluto Orpheus in the Underworld (Scottish Opera/Opera Danube), Eisenstein Die Fledermaus (Opera Up Close) and Count Le Nozze di Figaro and Papageno for Opera’r Ddriag.

 In 2015 he performed for Wexford Festival Opera as Sacristan Tosca and L’exempt de guet in Hérold’s Le pré aus clercs.
 In 2014 he sang Second Prisoner Fidelio for Garsington Festival Opera and Peter Hansel and Gretel at West Green House as part of Garsington’s Young Artist Programme.